 How long do the programs take to complete, and when do they begin?
 Each program takes 2 years to complete: 3 June terms and 2 January terms as well as fall and spring terms.
 Courses are spread throughout the terms depending on the program emphasis.
 The program begins and ends with the summer term.

 When are the auditions for the Creative Practice emphasis?
-The first audition for the applicants who make the priority deadline is January 18, 2014.
+The auditions for the 2015-2016 academic year (which begins in June 2015) is January 10, 2015.
 The audition is by invitation only.

 - If I am accepted to the program, can I choose to defer my enrollment?

 If you are accepted to the program the option to defer for one academic year is a possibility.
 The admissions committee handles requests for deferment on a case-by-case basis.

 To request a deferment you will write a letter to the committee indicating your reason for the request, and your intentions for beginning your graduate degree program the following summer.
 If your deferment is granted, a non-refundable tuition deposit will be due approximately one month from the decision date.

 - Is there a low residency option for the Design and Production emphasis?
 Our MFA degree does not have a low-res option for Design and Production.

 14. What is the TOEFL score requirments for international students?
 Performance on the Test of English as a Foreign Language (TOEFL) examination is as follows: 550 Paper Based, 213 Computer Based, 79 - 80 New Internet Based.
 Please submit a scan or printed copy of the score report.